Judiciary of Sri Lanka: Coroners' courts

+Quasi

+The Judicial Service Commission (JSC) appoint Quasi Judges under the Muslim Marriage and Divorce Act of 1951 in areas with a sizable Muslim population to hear cases related to marriages under the Muslim law.

 Judges

 Appointment

 The Chief Justice and Justices of the Supreme Court and Court of Appeal are appointed by the President of Sri Lanka with the nomination of the Parliamentary Council.
 Judges of the High Court are appointed by the President on the advice of the Judicial Service Commission.
 However the President is not bound to accept the nomination of the Parliamentary Council or follow the advice of the Judicial Service Commission and may decide to appoint any other individual.
 Traditionally judges are Attorneys at law, while retired judges of the Supreme Court and the Court of Appeal does not practice law after retirement.
 Judicial appointments in the past have been thought to be politically motivated.
 Appointments to the lower courts such as District Courts and First Instance Courts are made by the Judicial Service Commission from the Judicial Service.

 The Minister of Justice appoints Unofficial magistrates from attorneys with fifteen years or more practice in a magistrate court to serve as the acting magistrate in the absence of the local magistrate.
 The Minister may appoint lay persons as Justice of the Peace, traditionally empowered to mediate disputes and keep the peace.
 Today the powers of the position is limited to administer oaths, affirmations and attesting documents.